Question: About Cattlemen's Beef Board

 4) Why do you use checkoff dollars to tell producers what you’re doing?
 Why not use that money to convince consumers to eat more beef?

 Two out of three producers, when asked about activities the checkoff is involved in, said ‘informing producers about the results of beef checkoff programs’ was essential.
 Our producer leadership agrees and CBB invests a small percentage (about 3.5 percent) of its total budget in an effort to keep all producers informed about what their money is accomplishing.
 Elements of this effort include electronic updates, articles in trade publications, limited advertising and other tools.
 And we’re working to create better ways for producers to contact Beef Board members to express their opinions and offer suggestions.

 5) Does CBB actually conduct programs?
 If not, who does?

 By law, the Beef Board administers the program and sets the budget.
 With a few exceptions [compliance, evaluation, producer communications], CBB is required to conduct programs through industry-governed organizations.
-Current contractors to the checkoff include: the American National CattleWomen; the Meat Importers Council of America; the North American Meat Association; the National Cattlemen's Beef Association; the National Livestock Producers Assocation; and the U.S. Meat Export Federation.
+Current beef-industry contractors and subcontractors to the checkoff include the: American Farm Bureau Foundation for Agriculture; Cattlemen's Beef Board; Meat Importers Council of America; North American Meat Institute; National Cattlemen's Beef Association; National Livestock Producers Assocation; and U.S. Meat Export Federation (subcontractor to NCBA).

 6) Can any organization conduct a checkoff-funded program?